-In this paper, we have presented an IoT-enabled dependable control system for achieving resilience and reliability for energy harvesting in microgrids with solar trackers installed on a building roof-top used as a testbed.
-The control development, hardware and system architecture have been successfully implemented to demonstrate reliable performance while generating photvoltaic energy required.
-The developed system is not only energy-sustainable but also faulttolerant owing to its capability of ubiquitous computing and supporting timely self-recovery against power supply or network problems.
-The proposed control scheme, system connection and transport protocol for real-time data communication are enabled via the IoT, and hence, ready to be integrated for management of smart buildings and are provided to show the effectiveness of the proposed approach.
-Future study will focus on extending the IoT-enabled dependable control appoach to to multiple smart buildings with interconnected microgrids.
-8 References scalable to more complicated energy systems.
-Experimental results
+In this paper, we have presented an IoT-enabled DepCS for achieving resilience and reliability for energy harvesting in microgrids with solar trackers installed on a building rooftop used as a testbed.
+The control development, hardware and system architecture have been successfully implemented to demonstrate the reliable performance while generating the required PV energy.

+The developed system is not only energy sustainable but also fault tolerant owing to its capability of ubiquitous computing and supporting timely self-recovery against power supply or network problems.
+The proposed control scheme, system connection and transport protocol for real-time data communication are enabled via the IoT, and hence, ready to be integrated for management of smart buildings and scalable to more complicated energy systems.
+Experimental results are provided to show the effectiveness of the proposed approach.
+Future study will focus on extending the IoTenabled dependable control approach to multiple smart buildings with interconnected microgrids.